-This was something a business client came to me with recently.
+This was something a business client came to me with this week.
 She told me that she was struggling to get stuff done and that she was getting distracted too easily.

-At the time, my client was in lockdown.
-Like many working parents she was working from home and homeschooling (two kids under five!).
-She’s a CEO with 15 people working for her so already has plenty on her plate without the additional challenge of homeschooling two toddlers.
+My client is in lockdown and like many working parents she is working from home and homeschooling two kids under five.
+She’s a CEO with 15 people working for her so already has plenty on her plate.

 Lockdown was massively adding to her usual distractions and she told me that she was struggling to get stuff done.
 I think we can all relate to that!

-So we used Head Trash Clearance to clear:
+So we used the Head Trash Clearance Method and cleared

 - Getting stuff done